-Descriptive Writing Ideas and Prompts to Teach Kids about Storytelling— Storytelling is a long and time-honored tradition.
+Descriptive Writing Prompts and Ideas to Teach Kids about Storytelling— Storytelling is a long and time-honored tradition.
 Plus, it’s one that is especially enjoyed and practiced by younger writers.
 Although people of all ages do tend to love stories, too.
 Now…

 An absolutely wonderful way to get students accustomed to telling GOOD stories is through the use of descriptive writing prompts.